Land Rover Turbo Failure Lawsuit

 Though there have been a number of complaints, no recall is currently in effect.

 Am I eligible to file a Land Rover lawsuit?

 Seeger Weiss is evaluating cases now.
-If you’ve experienced turbo failure in your Land Rover Evoque, contact us now.
-(Email, phone, and chat are available 24/7.)
+If you’ve experienced turbo failure in your Land Rover Evoque, you may be eligible for compensation.

 Signs of turbo failure include:

 - Check-engine light is illuminated